tal-z/PersonalWebsite/README.md

 # PersonalWebsite
-This repo holds the files for my personal website.
+This repo held the files for my personal website.
+It is woefully out of date.
 ## https://talzaken.pythonanywhere.com
 Built with flask.